Type 2 Diabetes Symptoms and How to Reverse the Disease

 Your body has a number of autonomic [self-regulating] mechanisms.
 Type 2 diabetes symptoms are important because they signal a breakdown of one of the most important of those mechanisms.
 Because it is an important autonomic mechanism, when it breaks down many other parts of your body are affected.

-Type 2 diabetes symptoms list
+List of type 2 diabetes symptoms

 Sometimes people with type 2 diabetes have no symptoms even though they have a serious health problem.
 Sometimes another illness can bring on the warning signs of diabetes.
 Here is a list of some symptoms in addition to high blood sugar.